Wondering if you need to leave your job?… keep reading and we’ll give you the answer you need.

 But if you regularly think about ditching your current gig and it’s been going on for months, that’s a clear sign you need to create an exit plan and start taking action instead of fantasizing about quitting your job.
 Trust your gut, update your LinkedIn and go for it!

-Make it your aim to find a job where you will feel more relaxed, enjoy the work, and be able to utilise your strengths.
+Make it your aim to find a job where you will feel more relaxed, enjoy the work, and be able to utilize your strengths.
 You’ll feel happier (and healthier) in the long-term if you do this.

 Be real with yourself.
 Are you experiencing any of these?
 If so, you need to start searching for a new job.